-Well this is basic advice for any business venture it’s more important in the diasporan investors context.
-Many a time people are presented business ideas by those resident in Zimbabwe.
+Well, this is basic advice for any business venture it’s more important in the diasporan investor’s context.
+Many a time people have presented business ideas to those residents in Zimbabwe.
 More often than not the business is based on our complicated systems of currency and regulation.
 These are red flags to note.
-I’m not opposed to taking advantage of arbitrage opportunities but the Zimbabwean policy environment is a hot bed of volatility.
+I’m not opposed to taking advantage of arbitrage opportunities but the Zimbabwean policy environment is a hotbed of volatility.
 Here today, gone tomorrow is the law our leaders live by.
 Policy tends to be reactionary and this leaves people caught out.
 Firstly, if you don’t understand the business don’t do it.
-In addition if the explanation sounds too complex beware, request more information if need be.
+In addition, if the explanation sounds too complex beware, request more information if need be.
 Wise men say only fools rush in.

 Know the context

 This is part and parcel of the first tip in a way but has a further application.
 Many ideas proposed by Zimbabweans outside the diaspora are based on bringing an idea that has succeeded “out there” to Zimbabwe.
 This is noble but as Hwindi founder Patrick Manyangadze shared with us “if you’re going to copy a business that is successful outside Zimbabwe, make sure you adapt it for the Zimbabwean context”.
 They had to adapt the model by having a call centre for cab bookings because while being online offers convenience Zimbabweans aren’t always able to get online.